leozz37/cicd-project-starter/README.md

 $ docker run -p 80:8000 cool-image-name
 ```

-You can use [DockerHub]() as your image repository, just change on the image on docker-compose file for your user and image name, following by the tag like this:
+You can use [Docker Hub](https://hub.docker.com/) as your image repository, just change on the image on docker-compose file for your user and image name, following by the tag like this:

 `leozz37/cicd-example:latest`

-To push an image to DockerHub, follow these commands:
+To push an image to Docker Hub, follow these commands:

 ```
 $ docker build -t leozz37/cicd-example .